Jaybear411/CardCounterChecker/README.md

 This system:
 1. Collects a dataset of Blackjack hands
 2. Transforms the data into a numerical matrix using features like dealer upcard, player hand value, action taken, bet size, and running count
-3. Applies Singular Value Decomposition (SVD) to reduce dimensionality and extract latent behavioral patterns
+3. Applies multiple dimensionality reduction techniques (SVD and PCA) to extract latent behavioral patterns
-4. Uses cosine similarity to compare each hand's behavior to those of known card counters
+4. Uses correlation matrices and Cholesky decomposition to analyze relationships between variables
+5. Implements Kalman filtering for real-time tracking of player behavior
+6. Uses Markov chains to predict future betting patterns
+7. Calculates Mahalanobis distance to detect outliers in player behavior
-5. Flags players with behavior similar to card counters
+8. Flags players with behavior similar to card counters

 ## Features

 - **Data Simulation:** Creates synthetic datasets where each row represents a Blackjack hand
 - **Normalization:** Scales features using StandardScaler for uniformity
-- **SVD Application:** Reduces the dataset to principal components capturing key variations in behavior
+- **Advanced Dimensionality Reduction:** Combines SVD and PCA to capture key variations in behavior
+- **Correlation Analysis:** Uses correlation matrices to identify relationships between betting patterns and card counting indicators
+- **Cholesky Decomposition:** Decomposes the correlation matrix for more efficient calculations and simulation
+- **Kalman Filtering:** Provides real-time tracking and prediction of player behavior
+- **Markov Chain Modeling:** Predicts future betting patterns based on current behavior
+- **Mahalanobis Distance:** Detects outliers in player behavior accounting for feature correlations
 - **Cosine Similarity:** Compares reduced representations to known card counter patterns
-- **Anomaly Detection:** Uses Isolation Forest to identify outlier betting behavior
-- **Pattern Recognition:** Analyzes betting patterns relative to the running count
-- **Kelly Criterion Analysis:** Checks how closely betting behavior follows optimal strategies
 - **Multi-method Detection:** Combines multiple approaches for more robust detection
 - **Visualization:** Creates intuitive plots to interpret detection results
 - **Web Application:** Includes a web-based frontend to play Blackjack and see real-time card counting detection